Naihra/CozyGroveSaveMod/README.md

 Sorts the clothes in wardrobe alphabetically, which puts the items of the same category together.

 Unfortunately there is no pattern I could find to sort them in other way.

+### Inventory Expander
+Expands or reduces the size of the backpack and the storage.
+To make it less of a cheat there is an optional "Donation" field, where you can input the amount you want to spend on the upgrade.

+The input values for rows can be positive or negative, and it will add or remove 4 slots per row to keep the inventories consistent.
+If after removing the slots you end up with less than what you should have based on the upgrades you've already purchased the game will add them when you load the save.